Skip to main content Skip to search Skip to main navigation

 • Exploiting manufacturing tolerances

-- electronic identification
+- Electronic identification

-- mechanical locking
+- Mechanical locking

 Ludger Voss and Herbert Meyerle (1997)

-Name: SimonsVoss System 3060 electronic cylinder
+Designation: SimonsVoss System 3060 electronic locking cylinder

 Current locks of this type

-- SimonsVoss 3060 (various generations)
+- SimonsVoss 3060 in various generations

 - SimonsVoss AX system

-- digital SmartHandles
+- Digital SmartHandles

-- integrated online and radio gateways
+- Integrated online and wireless gateways

-- access software “LDB / WaveNet / SmartIntego”
+- “LDB / WaveNet / SmartIntego” access software

 Lockpicking